ejames9/elementsJS/md/elementsJSIODocs.md

 ```

 Both of these options, though require an additional compilation step.
-To use *es6* functionality, code must be compiled with [babel)[https://babeljs.io/), and the elementsJS *imports()* function needs to be compiled using the [elementsJS-interpreter)[#interpreter-install).
-If you are using a build system such as [gulp)[http://gulpjs.com/) or [grunt)[http://gruntjs.com/)(coming soon), however, this step is a breeze ([Click here)[#) to learn about using a build system in your development).
+To use *es6* functionality, code must be compiled with [babel](https://babeljs.io/), and the elementsJS *imports()* function needs to be compiled using the [elementsJS-interpreter](#interpreter-install).
+If you are using a build system such as [gulp](http://gulpjs.com/) or [grunt](http://gruntjs.com/)(coming soon), however, this step is a breeze ([Click here](#) to learn about using a build system in your development).

 If you do decide to use the elementsJS *imports()* function, you can also try out the elements syntax, as the elementsJS-interpreter will parse your code for this syntax as well as the *imports()* function.

 ## <a name='interpreter-install'></a> Installing the elementsJS Interpreter
 ### Using gulp.js  [<img src='http://media-cache-ak0.pinimg.com/736x/a7/7e/81/a77e816ed0b0c1ed28d60b6b9d4860b1.jpg' height='60px'/>](http://gulpjs.com/)
-If you don't know how to use gulp, you can find a nice tutorial [here)[http://www.sitepoint.com/introduction-gulp-js/).
+If you don't know how to use gulp, you can find a nice tutorial [here](http://www.sitepoint.com/introduction-gulp-js/).
 First, you will need to install the gulp-elementsJS-interpreter package (Along with gulp and any other plug-ins you'll be using).
 It is available on npm's registry:

 ```
 $ npm install gulp-elementsJS-interpreter --save-dev